 Longtime Madison bakery says goodbye on Christmas Eve

 MADISON, Wis.
-(WMTV) - Lane’s Bakery in Madison is officially closing up shop at the end of the day on Sunday.
+(WMTV) - A bittersweet day for the Madison community Sunday as Lane’s Bakery officially closed its doors after nearly 70 years.

+Co-owner Becky Lane says people began lining up at their door around 4:30 a.m., customers hoping to score one last kringle and donut.

-This comes after the Lane family started the business in 1954 selling cookies, donuts, and classic Wisconsin Kringles.
-Now, Charles Lane and his wife Becky are ready to let it go.
+The closure comes after the Lane family started the business in 1954 selling cookies, donuts, and classic Wisconsin Kringles.
+Now, owners Charles and Becky Lane are ready to let it go.

+“It’s the right time, as hard as it is to do that,” Becky said Sunday.

 Click here to download the WMTV15 News app or our WMTV15 First Alert weather app.